SEND LOCAL OFFER

 14. Who can I contact for further information?

-Our Manager and SENco, Lois Patrick, can be contacted for further information.
-Our administration is dealt with by Christine Collard who can help with any queries relating to registration.
-Dolores Carey is our Welfare Officer (Health and Safety and First Aid Lead).
-She deals with child care plans and medicine administration.
-Stacey Spackman and Debbie Simmonds are our Room Leaders.
-They can all be contacted on 01932-850143.
-Various support services have been mentioned in number 6 above.
-Surrey County Council’s Local Offer can be found on their website. www.surreycc.gov.uk under “Schools and Learning”.
+Our Manager and SENCO, Lois Patrick, can be contacted on for further information.
+Our administration is dealt with by Christine Collard (firstname.lastname@example.org) who can help with any queries relating to registration.
+Carol Needell is Deputy Manager and Aarti Toor and Natasha Lawrence are our Room Leaders.
+They can be contacted on 01932-850143.